teendevops/teendevops-web/README.md

     * A submit button (if these settings aren't on the profile)
 * chat.html
   * You ready?
 This is the hard one.
 Here's the challenge.
 The current one is available at https://teendevops.net/chat/, but this should not be used as an example.
 It is far to crude to
+  * Content:
+    * The menu bar
+      * A small bar on top of the chat and channel panels
+      * This should contain the name of the channel and a dropdown.
+The dropdown contains things like "report chat", "leave chat", "chat settings", etc.
+    * The chat pannel
+      * A list of divs (which contain the message sender's username, the message, and a dropdown)
+      * The dropdown should contain "Report", "Delete", "Edit", etc. Not in that order per se.
+    * The form to post a message via ajax
+      * Should contain the basics-- A text area and a submit button.
+      * When the shift key is held, it puts a new line.
+Else, it sends the message
+    * The channel panel
+      * Contains a list of channels.
+      * When the mouse is scrolled over, it should display the channel description.

+Good luck. :)